prebid/prebid.github.io/dev-docs/modules/userId.md

 {:toc}

 {: .alert.alert-info :}
-The User ID module will be available with Prebid.js 2.10.0, launching with support for two ID systems: Unified ID and PubCommonID.
+The User ID module will be available with Prebid.js 2.10.0, launching with support for three ID systems: Unified ID, PubCommonID, and DigiTrust ID.

 ## Overview